NateWr/docs-themeofthecrop/plugins/food-and-drink-menu/user/pro/menu-icons.md

 If there's no icon matching an Item Flag you'd like to use, it will fall back to a text display instead.

+## Icon Font and Source Files

+The Pro addon displays the icons as an icon font so that their color can be changed with CSS.
+Each icon is also provided as a vector file (SVG) so that graphic designers can make their own icons based on this set.

 ---

 *Menu Icons and Menu Item Flags are only available in the [Pro addon](../pro).*